microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     your local PC.
 This repository contains files that you will use throughout the remaining labs.\
     \
-    **[NOTE:]{.underline}** Questions have come up in the past on cloning.
-You only need to clone a repository once, you don't need to re-clone every time you want to work with a repository.
-Every time you open VS Code you will be working against a local copy of the repository, which will exist for as long as you keep the files stored on your computer.
+> **NOTE:** Questions have come up in the past on
+> cloning.
+You only need to clone a repository once, you don't need to
+> re-clone every time you want to work with a repository.
+Every time
+> you open VS Code you will be working against a local copy of the
+> repository, which will exist for as long as you keep the files
+> stored on your computer.

+<div style="page-break-after: always;"></div>

 ## Exercise - Az Walkthrough